Tangerine-Community/cordova-plugin-nearby-connections/README.md

 })
 ```

-Note 10/10/2019: The startAdvertising function in the current endpoint also performs discovery.
+Log 10/10/2019: The startAdvertising function in the current endpoint also performs discovery.
 It populates a list of mDiscoveredEndpoints.
 The onEndpointDiscovered(Endpoint endpoint) method currently stops discovery and population of this list when it finds a peer.
 Next step is to change this behaviour so that a list of all peers is created.
+I'd like to see startAdvertising return this list of peers,
+which we could display in the UI.
+Then the Aggregator would loop through this list, connectToEndpoint, transferData, and repeat this process to
+ensure consistency across the peers.
+Both the aggregator and the peer would run listenForTransfer and confirm that the transfers are successful.

 From Device 1:
 ```javascript